apache/mynewt-site/docs/chapter1/project1.md

         git-wip-us.apache.org	github.com		gopkg.in

-* Check that newt is installed.
+* Check that newt.go is in place.

-        $ ls $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git
+        $ ls $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt
         Godeps			README.md		coding_style.txt    newt.go
         LICENSE			cli			    design.txt

 #### Building the Newt tool

 * You will use Go to run the newt.go program to build the newt tool.
 The command used is `go install` which compiles and writes the resulting executable to an output file named `newt`.
 It installs the results along with its dependencies in $GOPATH/bin.

         $ cd $GOPATH/src/git-wip-us.apache.org/repos/asf/incubator-mynewt-newt.git/newt
         $ go install